-While air fryer manufacturers claim you can use their product to bake a batch of cookies or cook eggs, realistically most people aren’t going to use them that way.
+While air fryer manufacturers claim you can use their product to bake a batch of cookies or cook eggs, realistically most people aren’t going to use them that way – especially the basket air fryers.
 The appeal of air fryers is the crispy food and there is a limited category of recipes people will make in them, compared to other appliances that offer more versatility.
 We like to teach our students how to maximize efficiency in the kitchen and opt for appliances that they can use regularly for a variety of dishes.
-Some single-use gadgets like avocado slicers or butter dispensers take up space and aren’t used often enough in cooking, and we consider the air fryer to be a single-use appliance.

 “Healthier” Doesn’t Always make it a Healthy Choice

-Since air fryers require little oil, people may have the impression that air frying is a healthy choice.
+Since an air fryer requires little oil, people may have the impression that air frying is a healthy choice.
 Aside from the type of oil you choose to air-fry, the food itself may not be as nutritious – people are drawn to air fryers so they can make typically deep-fried items like French fries, chicken wings, fried chicken, fish sticks, pickles, egg rolls and more.

-We’re not saying French fries can’t be nutritious – we love our homemade French fries, which go perfectly with this healthified recipe for baked fish.
-Air fried foods have a health halo because they are not deep fried – yet the lack of deep-frying doesn’t automatically mean a food is nutritious or can be eaten with abandon on a regular basis.
+We’re not saying French fries or fried chicken can’t be nutritious – we love our homemade French fries, which go perfectly with this gluten-free recipe for baked fish.
+Air-fried foods have a health halo because they are not deep-fried – yet the lack of deep-frying doesn’t automatically mean a food is nutritious or can be eaten with abandon on a regular basis.
 Air-fried foods can include ingredients that aren’t health supportive to many of us such as gluten, dairy or other allergens.
 When considering what foods or meals you might use in air fryers, think about culinary nutrition and if each ingredient used is going to contribute to your overall health and wellness.

 How to Air-Fry Without an Air Fryer